VadimCpp/gsgusev.ru/README.md

 3. `npm install`
 4. `gulp`

-To release:
+Only one command to release:

-1. `gulp build`
+1. `./update-pafes.sh`
-2. Copy web folder to hosting